Case Study: Solar Wire Management

 September 24, 2019

-Wire management is critically important part of solar operations and maintenance.
-As noted in our previous post, healthy wire management ensures solar projects can run at full steam because it prevents breakdowns, safety emergencies, and costly repairs.
-In this post, we rundown two case studies where WWS’s wire management solutions helped clients save money and time, and elevated both sites to industry best practices.
+Wire management is a critically important part of solar operations and maintenance.
+Healthy wire management ensures solar projects can run at full steam because it prevents breakdowns, safety emergencies, and costly repairs.
+In this post, we rundown two case studies where WWS’s wire management solutions helped clients save money, time, and elevated both sites to industry best practices.

 To fix the issues, the WWS team unstrung and untangled all the wiring, bundled it neatly, and relaid it according to specifications.
 This meant ensuring the grounding systems and components were separated from the conductors and neutrals, a best management practice (BMP) that had not been implemented in the original installation.

-World Wind & Solar was called to a solar project in Mendota, CA after faulty underground cables ignited overgrown vegetation, causing a rampant fire that damaged 7,000 solar panels.
-The repair efforts on this project extended beyond swapping the damaged panels and wires – the client wanted to install 12,000 panels total, which were of different dimensions than the previously installed modules.
+World Wind & Solar was called to another solar project in Mendota, CA after faulty underground cables ignited overgrown vegetation, causing a rampant fire that damaged 7,000 solar panels.
+The repair efforts on this project extended beyond swapping the damaged panels and wires.
+The client wanted to install 12,000 panels total, which were of different dimensions than the previously installed modules.

 Altogether, the project took four months, spanned two seasons, and leveraged the manpower of 28 team members.
-The challenging project encountered one setback that WWS mitigated quickly – a badger was seen by a WWS technician during construction, so work was halted.
+The challenging project encountered one setback that WWS mitigated quickly, a badger onsite.
+A badger was seen by a WWS technician during construction, so work was halted.
 To ensure the animal would not be caused undue stress from the work, WWS arranged for an environmentalist to come out to the site to conduct an assessment.

 Safety, Efficiency, Expertise, and Cost Effectiveness are the four pillars of our service philosophy.
 Our safety-trained solar experts know what needs to be done, and how it needs to be done, safely.
 Our technicians live our ‘Here to Serve’ motto and regularly go above and beyond.
-When you have a service need, whether unexpected or routine, give WWS a call and let us be your ‘easy button’.
-To learn more about our solar services, contact Daryl Ragsdale at 858-472-3883 or [email protected].
+When you have a service need, whether unexpected or routine, give WWS a call and let us be your easy button.
+To learn more about our Solar services, contact [email protected].